CiscoSecurity/gta-03-api-use-cases/README.md

 * SecureX visibility host name - `SECUREX_VISIBILITY_HOST_NAME`
 * full path to the file in `EVENTS_END_CURSOR_FILENAME`

-The script output is generated in `log_event_attributes` method and it's in JSON format.
-Use Splunk's pre-defined source type `_json` to process output of the script.
+The script output is generated in the `log_event_attributes` method and it's in JSON format.
+Use Splunk's pre-defined source type `_json` to process the output of the script.

-After each run, the example script persists last processed event `endCursor` to file `EVENTS_END_CURSOR_FILENAME`.
+After each run, the example script persists the `endCursor` of the last processed event to a file defined in the `EVENTS_END_CURSOR_FILENAME` variable.

 To run full processing again, delete the file specified in the `EVENTS_END_CURSOR_FILENAME` variable.

-> The example script only returns specifically selected fields from each object but can be modified to determine which fields to export.
+> The example script only returns specifically selected fields from each object, but can be modified to determine which fields to export.

 ### Iterating over Flows